teamairship/DnD-graphql-client/Stories.md

 A user wants to be able to create a new D&D character on the Characters home page.

 #### Engineering Detail
+* We need to create a new form **modal** that once submitted, creates a new character.
+* We need to create a global state that can display the new "create character" modal form on button toggle
-* We need to create a new form on the Characters home page
+* We need to create a button toggle on the characters page
-* We need to create a new mutation titled `createCharacter` to initiate the creation.
+* We need to create a new mutation titled `createCharacter` to initiate the creation on submission.
 ```js
 // Mutation should look like this
 const CREATE_CHARACTER = gql`